Windland Smith Rice

 Sandra Windland "Wendy" Smith Rice (January 19, 1970 – May 31, 2005) was an American nature and animal photographer.

 Biography

 Sandra Windland Smith-Rice was the first child of Frederick W. Smith, founder of FedEx and Linda Smith Grisham McFarland.
-She had five sisters and three brothers, including Arthur Smith, the current head coach of the Atlanta Falcons.
+She had five sisters and three brothers, including Arthur Smith, the former head coach of the Atlanta Falcons.
 FedEx's first plane in 1973 was named "Wendy" after her.
 She was born on 19 January 1970 in Little Rock, Arkansas.

 She graduated from St. Mary's Episcopal School in Memphis, Tennessee and studied drama at Duke University.
-She pursued an acting career in Hollywood; she had two minor movie roles and two roles television episodes over a span of about three years.